-The pear and chocolate tart is one of the most delicious and popular desserts in the world.
+The pear and chocolate tart is one of the most delicious and popular desserts globally.

-The idea is very simple: the sweet and caramelized flavor of pears, cooked in butter and sugar, marries beautifully the bitter and austere character of dark chocolate.
+The idea is straightforward: the sweet and caramelized flavor of pears, cooked in butter and sugar, marries the bitter and austere character of dark chocolate beautifully.

 The recipe for making pear and chocolate tart is a classic, a bit long but easy to do.
 So if you are looking for an elegant dessert, not too mellow or sweet, you have found the right recipe!

-To make the shortcrust pastry we used the original recipe of Artusi, still today in our opinion one of the most reliable to make the base of tarts and pies.
+To make the shortcrust pastry, we used the original recipe of Artusi, which still today, in our opinion one of the most reliable to make the base of tarts and pies.

 Just don’t forget to add a sour component to the dough.
 It could be lemon juice, vodka, or orange juice just depends on your taste.

 Ingredients to make the perfect pear and chocolate tart